-Tech rivals Google and Apple will come together in an unexpected (and very unpleasant way) sooner than you’d expect.
-Both tech companies are being dragged to court by the French Minister of Finance for “abusive” contractual terms!
+Tech giants Google and Apple will soon be brought to court by the French Minister of Finance for “abusive” contractual terms.

-“As powerful as they are, Google and Apple should not be able to treat our startups and our developers the way they currently do.”, Le Maire added.
+“As powerful as they are, Google and Apple should not be able to treat our startups and our developers the way they currently do,” Le Maire stated.
 For abusive trade practices, the companies could be forced to pay fines that add up to 2 million euros ($2.5 million).

-At this rate, France is expecting to see the European Union close tax loopholes that used to favor Google, Apple, Facebook and Amazon.
-It won’t happen slowly, either; in fact, we might seen that happen by 2019.
+France is also expecting to see the European Union close tax loopholes that used to favor Google, Apple, Facebook, and Amazon by 2019.